-Refer to Part III of this practice note (Application) for a discussion of non-pooled, partially pooled, and fully pooled health plans, plus methodologies for developing age-specific per-capita costs within each.
+&lt;sup>23 Refer to Part III of this practice note (Application) for a discussion of non-pooled, partially pooled, and fully pooled health plans, plus methodologies for developing age-specific per capita costs within each.

-For this practice note, "subscriber" refers to just the active and retired employees (not their covered dependents), while "member" refers to all actives, retirees, covered spouses, covered children, and other dependent types.
+&lt;sup>24 For this practice note, "subscriber" refers to just the active and retired employees (not their covered dependents), while "member" refers to all actives, retirees, covered spouses, covered children, and other dependent types.

-24 Actuaries practicing in this area should be mindful of Precept 2 of the Code of Professional Conduct (as adopted January 1, 2001, by the five U.S.-based actuarial organizations), which states that "An Actuary shall perform Actuarial Services only when the Actuary is qualified to do so on the basis of basic and continuing education and experience, and only when the Actuary satisfies applicable qualification standards."
+&lt;sup>25 Actuaries practicing in this area should be mindful of Precept 2 of the Code of Professional Conduct (as adopted January 1, 2001, by the five U.S.-based actuarial organizations), which states that "An Actuary shall perform Actuarial Services only when the Actuary is qualified to do so on the basis of basic and continuing education and experience, and only when the Actuary satisfies applicable qualification standards."
 For example, the experience requirement of the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (section 3.2) requires "at least three years of responsible experience relevant to the subject of the Statement of Actuarial Opinion under review by an actuary who was qualified to issue the Statement of Actuarial Opinion at the time the review took place under standards in effect at that time."

-In all the Appendix A examples there is an implicit assumption that the pooled health plan under consideration will generally charge premiums in the future that increase by trend only (versus needing adjustments for age and trend).
+In all the Appendix A examples, there is an implicit assumption that the pooled health plan under consideration will generally charge premiums in the future that increase by trend only (versus needing adjustments for age and trend).
+This is a common assumption for ongoing health plans with a flow of new entrants and exiting participants.